 The Trinidad Head station is located atop Trinidad Head (elevation ~120 meters) on the remote north coast of California, approximately 30 km north of Eureka.

 The AGAGE operates two in-situ instruments there.
 The GC-MD instrument started measuring atmospheric CFC-11, CFC-12, CFC-113, CH3CCl3, CCl4, N2O, CH4, and CHCl3 in 1995.
-Air samples are collected from a tower used by the Coast Guard for marine VHF communications.
-A state of the art Medusa GC-MS instrument which can measure more than 40 trace gases was installed in May 2005.
+Air samples are collected from a tower used by the US Coast Guard for marine radio communications.
+The Medusa GC-MS instrument which measures more than 50 greenhouse gases and ozone depleting substances was installed in May 2005.

 Trinidad Head Observatory

 |Time Zone:||GMT -8 (standard); GMT -7 (daylight saving)|